What’s the scariest/most exciting thing you’ve done in the past week to help move your business forward?

-For me, it was co-hosting a live video event with three other soulpreneurs + giving a short 10-minute talk about my work.
+For me, it was co-hosting a live video event with three other soulpreneurs + giving a short talk about my work.

 The second scariest thing I’ve done in the past week?

 Watch that ‘live’ video + gently critique my performance, so that I can keep getting better.

 It’s no secret that public speaking, whether it’s on stage or on camera, can bring up a lot of fears.